Posted by Robert Half on 02 October 2017

-But now professionals are wanting a salary review.
-Given the strong rebound in the economy and resurgence in the jobs market, there is no reason for talented people to settle for less than their market worth.
-Demand for staff continues to rise as organisations rebuild their teams, creating skills shortages across various sectors and applying upward pressure on wages.
-So when talented people are told there is still no prospect of a pay rise - or anything more than a token increase - they have every right to be frustrated.
+As the demand for demand for staff continues to rise in the continuing skills shortages across various sectors, starting salaries are starting to rise.
+So when talented people are told there is still no prospect of a pay rise – or anything more than a token increase – they have every right to be frustrated.

 1. Look for a new job